aniketb28/Assignment-7/README.md

-# 🚗 Car Price Prediction
+# 🚗 Vehicle Price Prediction

 This project aims to accurately predict the selling price of used cars using various machine learning models.
 Through a systematic approach, including data preprocessing, feature engineering, and outlier handling, we identify the best-performing model to achieve high prediction accuracy.